Old name, new purpose: why we’ve gone back to RNID

 Treatment

-A perforated eardrum normally heals on its own within two months.
+A perforated eardrum normally heals on its own within 2 months.

-See the NHS website to find out when to see a GP and what you can do to reduce the chances of your ear becoming infected while your eardrum heals.
+See the NHS website to find out when to see a GP and what you can do to reduce the chances of getting an ear infection while your eardrum heals.